EdwinMbuthia/Phase-3-Project/README.md

 States with Moderate Churn Rates: States in the middle of the chart have moderate churn rates, ranging between 10% and 20%.
 These states are performing better than the highest churn states but still represent a concern.
 Monitoring and addressing potential issues here can prevent the churn rate from increasing.

 States with the Lowest Churn Rates: States on the right side of the chart (e.g., Hawaii (HI), Alaska (AK), and Arizona (AZ)) have the lowest churn rates, typically below 10%.
 These states might have better customer satisfaction, superior service quality, or less competition.

+## 6.**Conclusion**
+Outlined below is how Syria should Handle the various challenges that are most likely going to lead to customer churn:

+**Total Charges** - SyriaTel should Implement targeted discounts or loyalty rewards for high-billing customers.
+Offer bundled services at a reduced rate to decrease the perceived cost.

+**Customer Service Calls** - SyriaTel should Improve customer service quality by training staff, reducing response times, and resolving issues on the first call.
+Implement a proactive approach by contacting customers with high call volumes to check their satisfaction levels.

+**Voice Mail Plan and International Plan** - SyriaTel should Re-evaluate the pricing or value of these plans.
+Consider offering better value-added services or bundles that encourage customers to keep these plans.

+**Number of Voicemail Messages** - SyriaTel should Educate customers about newer, more efficient communication methods and offer incentives for switching to them.

+**Geographic Factors (States)** - SyriaTel should Conduct state-specific market research to understand the unique reasons for churn in these areas.
+Tailor marketing strategies, service improvements, or special offers to address local needs.

+To handle the the high churn rates across various states, SyriaTel should:

+**Targeted Retention Strategies**: SyriaTel should prioritize states with the highest churn rates for targeted retention strategies.
+This could include improving service quality, enhancing customer support, or offering special promotions to retain customers.

+**Investigate High Churn Areas**: For states with exceptionally high churn rates (e.g., NJ, CT, TX), SyriaTel should conduct further investigations to identify the specific reasons for churn.
+Customer surveys, feedback, and competitive analysis could provide insights into the factors driving customers away.

+**Leverage Low Churn States**: For states with low churn rates, SyriaTel could study the factors contributing to customer retention and apply successful strategies to other states.
+These could include strong network coverage, excellent customer service, or attractive pricing models.

+**Monitor and Adapt**: Continuous monitoring of churn rates across states is essential.
+As market conditions, competition, and customer preferences change, churn rates can fluctuate.
+Adaptive strategies that respond to real-time data will be more effective in maintaining a stable customer base.